al6x/nim/mono/docs/how_it_works.md

 # How it works

-Browser listens to UI events and sends it to server as `InEvent`.
+Browser listens to UI events and forwards it to server as `InEvent`.

 Server session maintains UI tree, and listens for events.
 And when get event - updates variables, executes listeners, calculates difference between new and old tree, and send set of diffs to Browser.
 All happens in `session.process(events: seq[InEvent]): seq[OutEvent]`.

-Browser got set of diffs to patch existing UI and updates it
+Browser got set of diffs and patches existing UI to update it.

 # In details